weixu16/MASS_Fish_Shark/README.md

 The main function, it reads in parameters, and setup Oceans, fisharks, and then run the loop to simulate it.

 ## Performance Evaluation
+Num of threads  Execution time (ms)

+      1           4653066
+      2           2999944
+      3           2861620

+This performance can be improved in multi-threads.
+From 1 thread to 2 threads, the performance is improved by 4653066/2999944 = 1.55.
+However, from 4 threads to 2 threads, the performance doesn’t improve.
+This is based on 100 iterations, 100*100 place.